helidon-io/helidon/declarative/README.md

 ### Configuration

-The schedule can be overridden by configuration, default configuration key is:
-`<fully-qualified-class-name.method-name.schedule>`, i.e. `my.app.MyType.updateValues.schedule`, with the possibility to use a
-custom configuration key (through annotation property)
+Cron expressions and fixed-rate intervals and initial delays support configuration expressions.
+For example, `@Scheduling.FixedRate(value = "${jobs.refresh.interval:PT10S}", delayBy = "${jobs.refresh.delay:PT0S}")` resolves those properties when creating the task.
+There is no implicit per-method configuration subtree or `configKey` annotation property.

 ### Implementation

-For each class with at least one annotated method, a `__ScheduledStarter` class is generated with `@RunLevel(io.helidon.declarative.codegen.RunLevels.SCHEDULING)`.
+For each class with at least one annotated method, a `__ScheduledStarter` class is generated with `@Service.RunLevel(io.helidon.declarative.codegen.RunLevels.SCHEDULING)`.
-If a `@Weight` is defined on the service, the generated starter will have the same weight (this allows ordering of triggering of scheduled tasks)
+If a `@Weight` is defined on the service, the generated starter has the same weight (this allows ordering of triggering of scheduled tasks)
-The class will have a `@PostConstruct` method that creates the tasks, and a `@PreDestroy` that closes the tasks.
+The class has a `@Service.PostConstruct` method that creates the tasks, and a `@Service.PreDestroy` method that closes them.

 ## Fault Tolerance